relode-dev/people-exercise/README.md

 ## Getting started

 You will need to fork this repository and do your work there.
-Once you have completed the changes you will need to push your changes up to your Github repo (and if able submit it as a PR against our original).
+Once you have completed the changes you will need to push your changes up to your Github repo.
 Once you've cloned it locally all you need to get started is `npm install` then `npm start`.

 ## Guidelines